BioCleanersBioCleaners

 Who pays for biohazard or crime scene cleanup in Erie?

 In most cases homeowners insurance covers biohazard remediation when the event is a covered peril — open a claim before cleanup begins, and the cleanup company can usually bill your adjuster directly.
-If the event was a violent crime, Pennsylvania's Pennsylvania Victim Compensation Assistance Program (VCAP) (up to $35,000 (cleanup paid above this cap)) may also help — cleanup costs are generally covered.
+If the event was a violent crime, Pennsylvania's Pennsylvania Victim Compensation Assistance Program (VCAP) may also help — cleanup costs are generally covered (up to $500 per crime scene).

 Does Pennsylvania victim compensation cover cleanup costs?